Methods for Reducing Ancilla-Overhead in Block Encodings: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Louis Golowich, Nathan Ju, Lin Lin, Zeph Landau, Fermi Ma, Jelani Nelson, and Ewin Tang for helpful discussions.
+FV would like to acknowledge Louis Golowich, Nathan Ju, Lin Lin, Zeph Landau, Fermi Ma, Jelani Nelson, and Ewin Tang for helpful technical discussions.
+FV would, in particular, also like to thank Zeph Landau for helpful feedback on the manuscript.
 AG is supported by the EU’s Horizon 2020 Marie Sklodowska-Curie program QuantOrder-89188.
 FV is supported by the Paul and Daisy Soros Fellowship for New Americans, NSF Graduate Research Fellowship Grant \#DGE2146752, and NSF Grant \#2311733.
 This work was done in part while the authors visited the Simons Institute for the Theory of Computing, supported by DOE QSA Grant \#FP00010905.